timewave-computer/feels-model/docs/001_everything_is_lending.md

 ### Examples:

 **Exchange Tick at price 50**:
-"I'll lend 1 SOL if you give me 50 TokenA as perpetual collateral"
+"I'll lend 1 BaseToken if you give me 50 TokenA as perpetual collateral"

 **Lending Tick at 5% for 30 days**:
-"I'll lend 1 SOL if you give me 1 FeelsSOL receipt + promise 5% return"
+"I'll lend 1 BaseToken if you give me 1 ReceiptToken receipt + promise 5% return"

 **Leverage Tick at 3x**:
-"I'll lend 1 SOL if you give me 1 3xSOL synthetic token as collateral"
+"I'll lend 1 BaseToken if you give me 1 3xBaseToken synthetic token as collateral"

 ## Mathematical Properties